Meneer-de-Bruin/WCT-API/apis/api-target.rst

   6       Cancelled
   7       Completed
 ========= ==========

+The list of possible status values can be retrieved with: <API TODO>.

 **sortBy**

 Name of field upon which the result set must be sorted.
 The field name must be followed by an indication if the sorting must be ascending (asc) or descending (desc).

 Only sortable fields maybe given, others are ignored.
 Sortable fields are: